-For Transfer Students
+For Internal and External Transfer Students

-- o We will accept all hours approved through the iServe system from previous majors prior to the date the students started in the public health major.
-Once in the public health major however, all community service hours should be accrued through an appropriate agency as listed above. - o Transfer students may manually enter hours accrued in other programs or while attending other schools/universities (examples: global organizations, other HSC schools) into the iServe database.
+Transfer students may manually enter hours accrued in other programs or while attending other schools/universities (examples: global organizations, other HSC schools) into the iServe database.

 Instructions on how to access Volunteer Resume

 - Log in to your account on iServe, - Select from the drop down at the top right to View Profile. - Under your name you will see a blue icon stating Volunteer Resume. - Change the Start date to when you first began volunteering.
 Then select GO. - A PDF report will be generated.
 Please submit this PDF to the designated assignment in SOLE.